Tom has 17 years of experience as a commercial locksmith and over 20 years in door hardware distribution.

 Key blanks are made by many companies in many countries.
 Most countries use the metric system whereas other countries use fractions of an inch.
 A discrepancy of 1/1000 of an inch can affect key performance; a difference of 3/1000 of an inch can mean that a duplicate will probably not work in the lock.
 High-quality blanks are milled to precise specifications that match the manufacturer's original.
 The best blanks are usually made by the manufacturers of the locks that the blanks are made to fit.

 Keys and locks grow old together.
 Insertion of a key produces friction, and friction produces wear.
 Pin tumblers and keys are usually made of a softer metal such as brass.
 As your key gets old you can observe that the peaks and valleys of the cuts are no longer sharp, but have become rounded.
 The same thing has probably happened to the pin tumblers inside your lock.
 In addition, all sides of the key wear away, making the original gradually shrink over time.
 All of these factors affect the ability of the key machine to duplicate the original accurately.

-For a while one can compensate for cutting wheel that is becoming worn by adjusting the guide.
+For a while, one can compensate for a cutting wheel that is becoming worn by adjusting the guide.
 As the cutting wheel nears the end of its life it becomes smaller.
 Therefore the guide can be moved away from the vices slightly to compensate; however, as the wheel wears the cutting edge also becomes wider.
-No adjustment can compensate for that, so at that point the cutting wheel must be replaced.
+No adjustment can compensate for that, so at that point, the cutting wheel must be replaced.

 Key machine operator skill varies widely.
 Some have no clue what they are doing at all, having had only some rudimentary instruction that has left out the important details of why copies of keys work and why they do not.
 Others are highly trained technicians who know absolutely everything about duplicating keys.
 It's kind of like Forrest Gump's box of chocolates: You never know who you are going to get.